CheezItMan/ada-pets-node/README.md

 To do this fill out the `addPet` function.
 This will need to call the Pets API to add the pet.
 This should `setResult` with the newly added pet if this works and should call `setError` with an error message if the request fails.

-You can run the Wave 4 tests with `jest test/wave4.test.js`.
+You can run the Wave 4 tests with `npm test test/wave4.test.js`.
 Once these are passing you're done!  :tada:

 ### Function to complete